InfOmics/EasyCircR/README.md

 It also require bwa already installed to run CIRI-Full.

 ### 1. Installation via Docker
-For OSX and Windows users is suggested to run CRISPRme via [Docker](https://www.docker.com/get-started).
-Follow the following links to install Docker on [OSX](https://docs.docker.com/docker-for-mac/install/) or [Windows](https://docs.docker.com/docker-for-windows/install/), and follow the on-screen instructions.
+The package is also available inside a dedicated docker container.
+Follow the following links to install Docker on [Linux](https://docs.docker.com/desktop/install/linux-install/) or [Windows](https://docs.docker.com/docker-for-windows/install/), and follow the on-screen instructions.

 ### 2. Installation via R